hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.

-In the present case, we use AWS Lambda to launch the Fargate Task from all the necessary information provided at deployed time by the CDK application:
+In the present case, we use AWS Lambda to launch the Fargate Task from all the necessary information provided at deployment time by the CDK application:

 - The [ECS cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_clusters.html)
 - The private subnets of the newly launched [VPC](https://docs.amazonaws.cn/en_us/vpc/latest/userguide/what-is-amazon-vpc.html)